 PRO TIP: Acrylic or silicone adhesives typically have a higher melting point than rubber adhesives, though that can vary by manufacturer and product line.
 Ask for a spec sheet of your potential decal material to confirm that the base substrate and adhesive can withstand the necessary temperatures.

 When exposing labels to high temps, sometimes, decals just won’t cut it.
-Metal nameplates are used in the aerospace and defense industries and are also often found on firepit rings and burn barrels.
+Metal nameplates are used in the aerospace and defense industries, and also often found on firepit rings and burn barrels.
 Metal nameplates can be fabricated in almost any shape and enhanced with etched, stamped, or printed graphics.

 When exposed to extreme heat, adhesive can get messy and may not secure to heavy metals.
 As a result, most metal nameplates and badges exposed to high heat are manufactured with holes or other elements so users can attach the plates with rivets or screws.
 This creates a foolproof way to secure nameplates exactly where they belong.